 MY CASE AGAINST STOCK RATINGS

-What Zacks Investment research does is a simply averaging the summary of ratings that were issued at the same period of time by many analysts.
-Zacks issues an Average Broker Rating (ABR) or “Zacks Consensus Estimate” basing it on the several Wall Street analysts’ recommendations with a simplified 1 to 5 scale where 1 represents Strong Buy and 5 Strong Sell.
+What Zacks Investment research does is simply average the summary of ratings that were issued at the same time by many analysts.
+Zacks issues an Average Broker Rating (ABR) or “Zacks Consensus Estimate” basing it on several Wall Street analysts’ recommendations with a simplified 1 to 5 scale where 1 represents Strong Buy and 5 Strong Sell.

 In the various online articles, you may find the words predicting, promising, estimating, or anticipating.

-You could find the stock recommendations on completely opposite sites: some recommend to buy but the others recommend to sell the same stock at the same time.
+You could find the stock recommendations on completely opposite sites: some recommend to buy but the others recommend selling the same stock at the same time.
 What in the world is wrong with this picture?

 I have been monitoring the stocks’ scores for a while until I was so disgusted that I had an urge to share my thoughts with fellow investors.

 Let’s see the logic behind the XYZ stock recommendation by a regular analyst (let’s call him Bob Smart) from the ABC bank or financial agency.

 Every good analysis involves crunching the numbers, carefully reading the CEO’s statements, SEC Forms, hopefully talking to the company’s executives, analysis of the industry at a certain time, competition, finances, etc., etc. So, Bob spends time for stock analyses based on the data that is available in his financial organization (often collected by the team).
 After a few days or weeks of sweating and the pounds of consumed coffee, Bob finally comes to his conclusion about that XYZ stock.
 (I am probably simplifying the process).